Full Speed Automation raises $3.2M for no-code solutions that accelerate industrial digitization

 Join Transform 2021 for the most important themes in enterprise AI & Data.
 Learn more.

-For all the talk about the factory of the future and Industry 4.0, manufacturing systems can still be quite antiquated and fragmented when it comes to achieving real automation.
-While some areas may be digitized, monitoring these systems and getting them to communicate with each other can still be a daunting, labor-intensive challenge.
+For all the talk about the factory of the future and Industry 4.0, manufacturing systems can still be antiquated and fragmented when it comes to achieving real automation.
+While some areas may be digitized, monitoring these systems and getting them to communicate with each other is often a daunting, labor-intensive challenge.

-After leading the automation engineering team at Tesla for almost 2 years, Luc Leroy believes he knows how to solve this problem.
-Last summer, he left Tesla to found Full Speed Automation, which has just raised $3.2 million to finish the development of the first version of its platform, called Vitesse (the French word for ‘speed’).
+After leading the automation engineering team at Tesla for almost two years, Luc Leroy believes he knows how to solve this problem.
+Last summer, he left Tesla to found Full Speed Automation, which has just raised $3.2 million to finish development of the first version of its platform, called Vitesse (the French word for ‘speed’).

 The Vitesse platform will be a middleware layer that automatically detects all the digital devices in a manufacturing operation and allows managers to connect them with a simple point-and-click.
 This no-code approach uses APIs to accelerate the speed at which manufacturers can enhance their own systems.